darothen/single_mode_chaos/README.md

 Title: PCE DAKOTA Utility and Analysis Scripts
 Author: Daniel Rothenberg
-Date: September 13, 2014
+Date: October 31, 2014
 Comment: This document summarizes the scripts used to perform the probabilistic collocation method with DAKOTA to compute a polynomial chaos expansion of the parcel model.
 Base Header Level: 3

 ## Overview

 This repository archives the scripts used to perform polynomial chaos expansions using the probabilistic collocation method with the DAKOTA software.
-Please see the [File Summary] for details on each particular file, including the output with which each is associated.
+Please see the File Summary for details on each particular file, including the output with which each is associated.

 ## File Summary